-Speaking of security, it comes with all of the features you would expect from a high-end security provider.
+Speaking of security, it comes with all of the features you would expect from a high-end secure email service provider.
 They have servers located globally which can be accessed by their staff.

 So if your emails are subjected to any local government searches they will be able to get into it.
 Having said that, there is an extensive measure in place if it is ever needed to be accessed.